v 3.7.web 2025

 This pattern is sometimes referred to as just Spanish, although both Spanish and Spanish Regency may be ambiguous, as pieces with more traditional 18th C. Regency profile—with urn-shaped bases—were also being produced in Spain at this time.

-Kings with flattened crowns, queens with bell-shaped or conic heads (a princess's hennin perhaps?) a la Regency.
+Kings with flattened crowns, Queens with bell-shaped or conic heads (a princess's hennin perhaps?) a la Regency.
 Bishops with cut mitres a la Staunton.
 Knights with stub-noses, apparently characteristic of Spanish Staunton sets also.

 A cartoon of Polish Kings chessmen.